Pavan-220405/Phi2-Qlora-amazon_product-description-generation/README.md

 ### Download and open the ipynb file locally, or else open the PDF
-# Fine-Tuning Phi-2 using QLoRA for Amazon Product Description,Name Generation
+# Instruction Fine-Tuning Phi-2 using QLoRA for Amazon Product Description,Name Generation

 This repository demonstrates how to fine-tune the Phi-2 language model on custom Amazon product data using QLoRA (Quantized Low-Rank Adaptation).
 The goal is to efficiently adapt a large language model to generate product names and descriptions while minimizing GPU memory usage.